 In the world of color-blind racism, this is a fair, plausible compromise.

-You might also enjoy SNL’s take from last weekend:Gwen Sharp is an associate professor of sociology at Nevada State College.
+You might also enjoy SNL’s take.Gwen Sharp is an associate professor of sociology at Nevada State College.
 You can follow her on Twitter at @gwensharpnv.